Affiliate Disclosure

 Is 60 too old to start cycling?

 Not at all.
-Many riders begin in their 60s and find it's one of the best ways to stay healthy, active, and independent.
-With the right gear and pacing, it’s never too late to start.
+Many begin in their 60s and find it’s one of the best ways to stay active and independent.

 What is the best bicycle for seniors?

-The best bike is one that fits you well and is comfortable to ride.
-Upright hybrid bikes, endurance road bikes, or even e-bikes are all great options for older adults.
+The one that fits and feels good.
+Upright hybrids, endurance road bikes, or e-bikes are all great options.

 How far should a 60-year-old cycle?

-That depends on your fitness level.
-Some start with 3–5 miles, while others ride 20+ miles.
-The key is to build up gradually and listen to your body.
+Depends on fitness.
+Some start with 3–5 miles; others ride 20+.
+Build gradually and listen to your body.

 What is the best cycling computer for older riders?